ivancuric/css-selector-performance/Optimizing CSS.md

 ## What now?

 To sum it up, you shouldn't worry about selector performance.
-While the topic was all the
+While the topic was all the rage

 ### Resources
 [Style invalidation in Blink](https://docs.google.com/document/d/1vEW86DaeVs4uQzNFI5R-_xS9TcS1Cs_EUsHRSgCHGu8/edit)